- J.D.Duke University School of Lawcum laude2009

 - A.B.Dartmouth Collegemagna cum laude, Phi Beta Kappa2005

-Margot Laporte's practice focuses on cross-border internal and regulatory investigations, white collar criminal defense, securities enforcement matters, and regulatory compliance, including with respect to the Foreign Corrupt Practices Act (FCPA), anti-money laundering regulations, economic sanctions laws, insider trading, and accounting fraud.
-She regularly advises multinational clients facing complex multi-jurisdictional regulatory, litigation, and reputational risk arising from enforcement matters.
+Margot Laporte advises global clients facing complex multi-jurisdictional regulatory, litigation, and reputational risk arising from enforcement matters.
+Her practice focuses on cross-border internal and regulatory investigations, white collar criminal defense, securities enforcement matters, and regulatory compliance, including with respect to the Foreign Corrupt Practices Act (FCPA), anti-money laundering regulations, economic sanctions laws, insider trading, and accounting fraud.
+She has conducted investigations on behalf of clients in Africa, Asia, Europe, Latin America, and Russia.

 Ms. Laporte has represented global public companies, boards of directors, audit committees, financial institutions, hedge funds, and senior officers in enforcement matters before numerous U.S. and foreign regulators, including the U.S. Department of Justice (DOJ), the U.S. Securities and Exchange Commission (SEC), and the Financial Industry Regulatory Authority (FINRA), as well as the French Autorité des marchés financiers (AMF) and other foreign regulators.